MaverickASC/MaverickASC/Aquara/README.md

 You need the value of “XXXX”, so note it down (for lumi.sensor_wleak sensor).

 3. Put the hub in pairing mode.
-These devices do not show up so easily when you put the hub in pairing mode, to say the least, and even if you are trying to locate them in Live Logging (a. go to IDE, b. select your location & hub, c. go to Live Logging page).
+These devices do not show up so easily when you put the hub in pairing mode, to say the least, and even if you are trying to locate them in Live Logging (a. go to IDE, b. select your location & hub, c. go to Live Logging page).Alternatively its recommended to use List Events on the HUB (a. go to IDE, b. select your hub, c. go to List Events page) for easily looking for this information.

+NOTE: Not all catchall: can help you identify the device.
+Some catchall: is related to device metadata and battery information for existing devices.
+You are looking for catchall: with the device signature like so

+	"01 0104 0402 01 03 0000 0003 0001 01 0019"

+in it.
+So be careful with false positives!

 4. Follow the reset & pair process: